SophieMcGee/the-treasure-quest/README.md

 ### Community and Social Interaction

-Insights into the importance of community and social interaction within educational platforms led to plans for the inclusion of features that allow for sharing achievements and fostering a sense of community amoung players, such as score sharing.
+Insights into the importance of community and social interaction within educational platforms led to plans for the inclusion of features that allow for sharing achievements and fostering a sense of community among players, such as score sharing.

 #### Design Implications